 Skip to Content

 Let’s face it – cats are inherently cool.
-The Urban Dictionary defines cool as “being yourself and not caring how other people view you say or do” I would say this is a characteristic which cats embody.
+The Urban Dictionary defines cool as “being yourself and not caring how other people view you say or do.”
+I would say this is a characteristic that cats embody.
 I can’t imagine my cat Alexei being anyone but himself!
+And there are many more examples of cool cat breeds like Alexei out there.

 It can be difficult to define the characteristics of what is being cool versus giving examples of cool things or people.
 But Bustle had a shot at it and these seemed like particularly cool cat characteristics to me: